MEbiz Real Estate Insider – Risky Business? Due Diligence Hints for Bidding at a Foreclosure Auction

-- Maine law allows and auctioneer or an attorney to hold the sale, many auctions are conducted in an attorney’s office and not at the property.
+- ME law allows and auctioneer or an attorney to hold the sale, many auctions are conducted in an attorney’s office and not at the property.

 - Read the terms and conditions and how to pay the bid deposit in certified bank funds.

 Bidding is fun and what a great way to purchase a vacation home or become a landlord, but only if you have taken the time to investigate the auction process and the property.
 Otherwise, it can be a risky business venture.